philzook58/philzook58.github.io/_notes/2020-02-03-performance-algorithms-datastructures.md

 title: Performance, Algorithms
 ---

+## Easyperf
+Performance matters, it unlocks new applications, important for business python -> avx extensions: x60,000 in one example Measurement is really important and hard.
+CPU can overclock for a little bit.
+Try to control the environment

+## Agner Fog
+###  manual 1
+Reduce data dependencies
+a[i++] may be faster than a[++i] because of a data dependency reduction bool in C++ outputs 0/1 but may have come from a source that didn't.
+This means it needs branching code for simple satuff short circuiting && ||, try to short circuit early

+## Stuff

 <https://twitter.com/lemire/status/1461181871841320962?s=20> Lemire converting integerrs to fix digit representations
 By considering data dependencies and using lookup tables take from 25ns to 2ns.